 Q?rius Collection Investigations

 Explore the diversity of the mineral quartz in this collection of museum specimens.
 Learn about quartz’s variety of forms, colors, and uses.

-Use this collection of thigh bones to see how bones can tell the stories of people's lives.
+Use this collection of plastic thigh-bone casts to see how bones can tell the stories of people's lives.
 Compare a normal bone to the others, note the differences, and learn what disease or trauma caused the changes in each bone.